magento/devdocs/src/guides/v2.4/test/integration/parameterized_data_fixture.md

 ---

 {:.bs-callout-info}
-Parameterized Data Fixture currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.4.5.
+Parameterized Data Fixture is currently only available for Magento Open Source contributors.
+It will be released for general use with Magento Open Source 2.4.5.

 ## Overview